 Keyboard shortcuts are essential to any Windows power user.
 Keyboard shortcuts may seem very simple and quite often it can take longer to remember the keyboard shortcut than it would to just perform that action the normal way with the mouse.
-However once you’ve practiced those shortcuts a few times it will eventually become second nature and you wont even realise that you’re using them.
+However, once you’ve practiced those shortcuts a few times it will eventually become second nature and you won’t even realize that you’re using them.

 New Windows 8 Keyboard Shortcuts

 Windows + Space Switch input language and keyboard layout.